 Aduna Virtuous Circle: Creating sustainable livelihoods in Northern Ghana

 Aduna is a social business whose mission is to create demand for under-utilised natural products sourced from small-scale producers in rural Africa – starting with baobab and moringa.
-By doing this, we have already created sustainable livelihoods for thousands of households – with your support we plan to make this millions.
+By doing this, we have already created sustainable livelihoods for hundreds of households – with your support we plan to make this millions.

 We invest heavily in educating people about the benefits of our extraordinary African ‘super-ingredients’.
 Once the demand is established, we direct it towards remote communities in rural Africa, building a pro-poor value-chain that links local producers to consumers in a virtuous circle of positive impact.